Comarcal council: In Catalonia

 In Catalonia, the councilors of each of the comarcal councils are elected indirectly every four years from the results of the municipal elections of each of the municipalities that make up the comarca.
-They are elected under a mixed system of party-list proportional representation using the D'Hondt method where both the number of votes obtained for each candidacy and the number of city councilors are taken into account.
+They are elected under a mixed system of party-list proportional representation using the D'Hondt method, where both the number of votes obtained for each candidacy and the number of city councilors are taken into account.

 Formally created in 1987, there are currently 41 comarcal councils in Catalonia.
-They configure the lowest system of government after the city council itself, with its organization configured with a collegial body, the plenary session, and a unipersonal body, the President.
-The plenary session is made up of councilors of each of the city councils of the municipalities that make up the comarca.
+They establish the lowest system of government after the city council itself, with its organization comprising a collegial body, the plenary session, and a unipersonal body, the President.
+The plenary session is composed of councilors from each of the city councils of the municipalities that make up the comarca.

 The plenary session chooses the President.
-They also count with a manager fully integrated in the administration, akin to a city manager, who has full dedication to the execution of the tasks of the regional government and administration.
+They also have a manager fully integrated into the administration, akin to a city manager, who is fully dedicated to executing the tasks of the regional government and administration.

 The Barcelonès comarcal council was formally abolished in 2019, rendering it the only comarca without one.
-Currently and due to its recent inception, it is only scheduled for the Lluçanès comarca to constitute its first comarcal council after the 2027 local elections.
+Currently, due to its recent inception, it is only scheduled for the Lluçanès comarca to form its first comarcal council after the 2027 local elections.